ROCm/hipBLASLt/docs/how-to-use-hipblaslt-offline-tuning.rst

     --requested_solution <value>    Requested solution num.
 Set to -1 to get all solutions.
 Only valid when algo_method is set to heuristic.
 (Default value is: -1)
     --rotating <value>              Use rotating memory blocks for each iteration, size in MB.
 (Default value is: 512)

-- After the tuning completes, the expected output is as follows:
+   After the tuning completes, the expected output is displayed as follows:

 .. code-block:: bash